 One of them is low alkalinity levels.
 If your buffering capabilities are too low (low alkalinity), your pH levels can swing drastically from highs to lows.

 In the swimming pool industry, we call this process pH bounce.
-When this happens, it severely effects your water balance.
+When this happens, it severely effects your swimming pool water balance.

 Whenever your pool water becomes unbalanced, it will: